PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Applications

 \subsubsection{Control design}

-The control objective is to maintain the output voltage $v_C$ close to its nominal value $v_{C\star}$, despite the inaccurate knowledge of the load current $i_0$ and conductance $G_0$.
+The control objective is to guarantee that the output voltage $v_C$ is regulated to its nominal value $v_{C\star}$ in nominal operating conditions.
+Moreover, the controller must be equipped with an additional control mechanism that allows to adjust the voltage deviations by appropriate tuning of a gain, in case of perturbed conditions stemming by an inaccurate knowledge of the load current $i_0$ and conductance $G_0$.
+The definition of an appropriate rationale for the selection of such gain may vary depending on the considered application and is left for future investigation.
 Before proceeding any further, it is important to note from \eqref{eq:boost_baru} that, because of the typically small values of $R$, we have:

 Hence, under this approximation the voltage is a simple function of the modulation index at steady-state.
-Consequently, regulation of $u$ to $u_\star^{\mathrm{approx}}:=1+v_0/v_{C\star}$ ensures approximate regulation of $v_C$ to $v_{C\star}$.
-While we might be tempted to simply apply a constant control $u_\star^{\mathrm{approx}}$ to fulfill the control objective, it must be recalled that this would trigger large oscillations in the controlled system---see Remark~\ref{rem:minper}---thus motivating the use of a feedback action.\smallbreak
+Consequently, tight regulation of $u$ to $u_\star^{\mathrm{approx}}:=1-v_0/v_{C\star}$ ensures approximate regulation of $v_C$ to $v_{C\star}$.
+Whenever voltage deviations are thus required to be very small, one might be tempted to simply apply a constant control $u_\star^{\mathrm{approx}}$ to fulfill such objective.
+However, it must be recalled that this would trigger large oscillations in the controlled system---see Remark~\ref{rem:minper}---a fact that motivates the use of a feedback action.\smallbreak

 \textit{PID-PBC.} As per Proposition~\ref{prop:gamma}, the robustness margins of the PID-PBC are established via the condition $P_\mathrm{net}(x_\star)=E^\top Qx_\star>0$, which is independent from the controller parameters.
 An interesting geometric interpretation of this condition is that it corresponds to have the point $x_\star\in\hat{\mathcal{E}}$ contained in the half-plane orthogonal to $E$.
-The set of estimated admissible equilibria that verify the stability condition are thus given by the arc of the circle $\hat{\mathcal{E}}$ connecting clockwise the point $\mathrm{p}_1$ to the point $\mathrm{p}_2$---see also Fig.~\ref{fig:Boost_graph}.
+The set of estimated equilibria that verify the stability condition are thus given by the arc of the circle $\hat{\mathcal{E}}$ connecting clockwise the point $\mathrm{p}_1$ to the point $\mathrm{p}_2$---see also Fig.~\ref{fig:Boost_graph}.

 According to Proposition~\ref{prop:gamma}, and using the fact that $x_\star\in\hat{\mathcal{E}}$ the following analytical, stability condition can be then established:

 together with a characterization of the steady-state deviations via the following scalar---see also Remark~\ref{rem:deviations}: